adiwg/mdEditor-doc/reference/import-window/import-window.md

   * #### <span class="btn btn-primary btn-xs"> <i class="fa fa-binoculars"> </i> Preview JSON</span> Show mdEditor JSON

   The 'Preview JSON' button opens a new window and displays the selected item's JSON.
-The view is neither in strict mdEditor JSON or mdJSON format, but something in between.
-You can use this view to examine details of <span class="md-panel"> Metadata Records</span>, <span class="md-panel"> Contacts</span>, <span class="md-panel"> Data Dictionaries</span>, and <span class="md-panel"> Settings</span> prior to import.
+The preview is neither in strict mdEditor JSON or mdJSON format, but somewhere in between.
+You can use this preview to examine details of <span class="md-panel"> Metadata Records</span>, <span class="md-panel"> Contacts</span>, <span class="md-panel"> Data Dictionaries</span>, and <span class="md-panel"> Settings</span> prior to import.

   ![Import Panel](/assets/reference/import/import-preview.png)